wkennedy/shoe-platform/README.md

 ## How to build

 #### shoe-service
-In order to build the shoe-service you need Java 8 or above installed and Maven.
+In order to build the shoe-service you need Java 8 (and set JAVA_HOME) or above installed and Maven.
 In the shoe-service root (shoe-platform/shoe-service) execute:

     mvn install